Pricing

 Persistent means the overlay survives disconnects and BEAM restarts.
 Reconnecting from a different host, a rebooted machine, or after a server upgrade finds the same disk state waiting.

 Stored images is the budget for images you upload yourself.
 The public catalog is free for everyone on every tier.
+Uploads use the JSON API — see the API reference for the POST /api/images contract.

 Bandwidth floor is the guaranteed throughput per tier bucket during congestion.
 Idle capacity above the floor is shared across all sessions.